Draco-lang/Language-suggestions/Specification/Overloading.md

 ## Resolution

-Resolution gathers all visible overloads, and chooses the _single_ overload that has the exact parameter types, as the argument types on call-site.
-In case there is no such function, it is an overload resolution error.
+Resolution gathers all visible overloads, and chooses the _single_ best matching overload.
+Best match is based on scoring the overloads.

-Example:
+Trivial examples that require no scoring system:

 ```swift
 func foo(): string = "A";